Zowpy/Volcano-API/README.md

 ```

 # ServerManager
-The servermanager allows you to do many stuff like retrieving information about a specific server (online players, max players, status, tps, and more!)
+The server-manager allows you to do much stuff like retrieving information about a specific server (online players, max players, status, tps, and more!)

 ## Fetching a specific server using it's UUID